xiaolai/regular-investing-in-box/docs/en/README.md

 ![Figure03](../images/Figure03.png)

 But if you take another look at the chart above, you'll see that the red line crosses the blue line for the first time in 2009.
-So while it took the S&P 500 **286** weeks to return to its high, your strategy of regular investing began to see steady positive returns after just *111* weeks.
+So while it took the S&P 500 **286** weeks to return to its high, your strategy of regular investing began to see steadily positive returns after just *111* weeks.
 When you started to see positive returns, the S&P 500 was still 30% off its all-time high.
 When the S&P 500 finally returned to its high after 286 weeks, your strategy was already showing returns of *32.64%*.

 Let's take a look at an even more striking example.
 Suppose you started regularly investing in Bitcoin in December of 2017, when Bitcoin was at it's all-time high of \$19,800.
 Shortly afterwards, the price crashed, and it still hasn't returned to its all-time high.
 The chart below assumes you started regularly investing in Bitcoin on December 11th, 2017, and kept it up for 87 weeks.